 6. To test whether the grease has been completely eliminated from the trap, drain a gallon of clean water from the kitchen sink.
 If the water fails to flow through, there must be a blockage in the drainage pipes.
 You might want to consider calling a professional plumber to fix it.

-7. Finally, reinstall the grease trap parts and dispose of the grease waste
+7. Reinstall the grease trap parts and dispose of the grease waste.

 Grease Trap Maintenance

 To ensure that your commercial grease trap functions at an optimum level, it’s important to ensure proper maintenance.
 With proper maintenance, the trap can offer you years of convenient operation.
 Don’t wait until things get out of hand- like grease leakage in the local water system.